White House directs Agriculture Department to extend farmer bailout money to lobster industry

 It was a relatively minor action, though, given the mounting levels of concern about the broader economy and the rapid increase in coronavirus cases around the country.

 The Trump administration created a $30 billion bailout program to compensate farmers hurt by its trade war with China.
-The program has proven popular with some farmers, but the extended bailouts have faced criticism for disproportionately helping states in the Midwest that the president depends on politically.
-Maine could be a swing-state in the 2020 election five months away, and Republican politicians in the state have urged the president to provide financial relief to the lobster industry.
+The program has proved popular with some farmers, but the extended bailouts have faced criticism for disproportionately helping states in the Midwest that the president depends on politically.
+Maine could be a swing state in the November election, and Republican politicians in the state have urged the president to provide financial relief to the lobster industry.

 White House officials defended the action as offering critical relief to lobster fishermen in need of help, while critics said the move underscores the arbitrary nature of the administration’s attempts to ease the pain caused by their trade war.